 You should be able to connect a single Echo Studio or 4th gen Echo to a TV using a wired connection.
 The latter has a 3.5mm line-in port, while the Studio can use 3.5mm or a mini-optical Toslink connection.

-Not anything significant, except perhaps Fire TV integration and any model-specific features, like room sensors.
+Not anything significant, except perhaps Fire TV integration and model-specific features like room sensors.
 In some cases third-party products do things an Echo can’t — there are no Echo soundbars or portable speakers, for instance.

 Yes.
 While a Dot is fine for Alexa commands and casual listening, even the standard Echo delivers better bass, fidelity, and volume.
 The Studio takes things further, albeit with a pricetag some won’t consider worth it.

 No, at least not yet.
 That could change sometime after Amazon and others integrate Matter, but version 1.0 of the protocol doesn’t allow it.